A1253AI/Movie-Recommendation-System-using-LSTM-and-Reinforcement-Learning/README.md

 The DQN Agent class stores action, state,reward creating breaks correlation in sequential data and enabling batch learning from past experiences.
 The node ---> State, generally it represents user's current viewing context.
 It states last n movies watched using deep learning combined lstm features in n-dimensional vector space representation.
 The node ---> Action, represents which movie should be recommended.
 The node ---> Reward, is calculated in a way, if the recommeded movie matches with what user actually watched next it is rewarded as 1 and 0 otherwise this criteria is weigheted 40% termed as Target Reward, Genre similarity reward termed as cosine similarity between recommeded and actual movies and it is weighhted 30%.
-Rating reward is calculated based on the average ratings of the movies in sequence higher ratings tends to higher reward.
+Rating reward is calculated based on the average ratings of the movies in sequence, higher ratings tends to higher reward.
 **For ex:**
 Action: Recommend "The Martian" (Sci-Fi/Drama)
 Target: User actually watched "Gravity" (Sci-Fi/Drama/Thriller)